MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/generative-ai-azure-local-ai.md

 - `intra_op_parallelism`: Sets total number of threads used for parallelizing single operator by ONNX Runtime thread-pool.
 By default, we maximize the number of intra ops threads as much as possible as it improves the overall throughput much (all available cpus by default).
 - `inter_op_parallelism`: Sets total number of threads used for computing multiple operators in parallel by ONNX Runtime thread-pool.
 By default, we set it to minimum possible thread, which is 1.
 Increasing it often hurts performance due to frequent context switches between threads.
 - `spin_control`: Switches ONNX Runtime thread-pool's spinning for requests.
 When disabled, it uses less cpu and hence causes more latency.
-By default, it is set to true (enabled).
+By default, it's set to true (enabled).

 #### Return type